Zebulon Pike: First expedition

 In the summer of 1805, General-in-Chief James Wilkinson ordered young Lt.
-Pike to locate the northern source of the Mississippi River, explore the northern portion of the newly created and beginning-to-be-colonized Louisiana Territory, and to expel any British / Canadian roving fur traders illegally trading within the western borders of the newly-expanded United States.
+Pike to locate the northern source of the Mississippi River, explore the northern portion of the newly created and beginning-to-be-colonized Louisiana Territory, and to expel any British or Canadian fur traders he found trading within the western borders of the newly-expanded United States.
 Pike left St. Louis on August 9, 1805, proceeding upstream by pirogue.
 He and his crew reached the confluence of the Mississippi and Minnesota Rivers on September 21, where he negotiated a Treaty of St. Peters agreement with the native Dakota Indians, purchasing the future site of Fort Snelling.
 The expedition proceeded further upriver, stopping to construct a winter camp at the mouth of the Swan River, south of present-day Little Falls, Minnesota, on October 16.
-On December 10, they continued upstream along the frozen river on foot, visiting several British North West Company fur posts along the way.
+On December 10, they continued upstream along the frozen river on foot, visiting several trading outposts of the North West Company along the way.

 They reached the fur post at Leech Lake on February 1 and stayed nearly three weeks.
 Pike informed the traders they were within the new boundaries of the United States and henceforth required to abide by its American laws and regulations.
 Pike met with many prominent Ojibwe chiefs, prevailing on them to surrender the medals and flags given to them as tokens of allegiance by the British and offering American peace medals.
 He also relayed the new United States' desire that the Ojibwe and Lakota nations would cease hostilities, inviting the chiefs back to a peace conference in St. Louis (however, both First Nations tribes declined that invitation to travel through several hundred miles of hostile territory).
-On February 10, they ceremonially shot down the British red ensign from the fur company's flag pole, replacing it with the new United States fifteen-star, fifteen-stripe Star-Spangled Banner flag.
+On February 10, they ceremonially shot down the Red Ensign from the fur company's flag pole, replacing it with the American flag.
 On a side trip between February 12 and 14, Pike traveled to the North West Company fur post on Upper Red Cedar Lake (later renamed Cass Lake), designating the lake as the upper source of the Mississippi and taking celestial observations / calculations to determine its latitude.

 Pike and his men left Leech Lake on February 18, carrying diplomatic tokens from the Ojibwe chiefs to present to the Dakota chiefs as a gesture of reconciliation, arriving at their winter encampment on March 5.
 They re-embarked in their pirogues for the downriver journey on April 7, reaching St. Louis on April 20.
 Pike's was the second expedition besides earlier Lewis and Clark, dispatched by the U.S. government into its new western territories, and the first to return.